syncfusion/blazor-docs/src/treemap/treemap/getting-started.md

 > To enable custom client-side source loading from CRG or CDN, please refer to the section about [custom resources in Blazor application](https://blazor.syncfusion.com/documentation/common/custom-resource-generator/#how-to-use-custom-resources-in-the-blazor-application).

-## Adding TreeMap component to an application
+## Adding TreeMap component

-The Syncfusion TreeMap component can be initialized in any razor page inside the **~/Pages** folder.
-For example, the TreeMap component can be added to the **~/Pages/Index.razor** page.
+To initialize the TreeMap component, add the below code to your **Index.razor** view page under **~/Pages** folder.
 In a new application, if **Index.razor** page has any default content template, then those content can be completely removed and following code can be added.

-You can use the [`DataSource`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.SfTreeMap-1.html#Syncfusion_Blazor_TreeMap_SfTreeMap_1_DataSource) property to load the car sales details in TreeMap.
+You can use the [`DataSource`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.SfTreeMap-1.html#Syncfusion_Blazor_TreeMap_SfTreeMap_1_DataSource) property to load the car sales details in TreeMap component.
 Specify a field name from the data source in the [`WeightValuePath`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.SfTreeMap-1.html#Syncfusion_Blazor_TreeMap_SfTreeMap_1_WeightValuePath) property to calculate the TreeMap item size.

 ```csharp
 <SfTreeMap DataSource="GrowthReport"